-Research and development expenses for fiscal 2021 decreased 1% compared to fiscal 2020.
-The decrease was primarily due to higher capitalized research and development costs partially offset by an increase in personnel costs.
+Research and development expenses for fiscal 2022 increased 11% compared to fiscal 2021, primarily due to higher personnel costs, net of capitalization.
+Research and development expense remained consistent as a percentage of total revenue for fiscal 2022 and fiscal 2021.
 The consistency of this expense category for the fiscal years presented reflected our continuing commitment to the development of strategic products.
-Research and development expense remained consistent as a percentage of total revenue for fiscal 2021 and fiscal 2020.

-Selling, General, and Administrative %
+Selling, General, and Administrative

-, Year End led Jur ne 30, Change
+ne 30, Change

-2021 2020
+2022 2021

-Selling, general, and administrative \$ 187,060 \$ 197,988 (6)%
+Selling, general, and administrative \$ 218,296 \$ 187,060 17 %

-Percentage of total revenue 11 % Ď 12 %
+Percentage of total revenue 11 % b 11 %